 They are pretty much always readily available and in a great many cases actually free as many businesses have goods delivered on pallets but then have to pay to dispose of them, so an offer to remove them for free is more often than not greeted with open arms.

-As we have touched on above, one of the advantages of pallets is that they are made to a uniform size, so sourcing pallets of the same size should be relatively easy.
+As we have touched on above, one of the advantages of using pallets for your chicken coop is that they are made to a uniform size, so sourcing pallets of the same size should be relatively easy.

 However you do need to be aware that although they may have the same dimensions, the actual timber slats that we will be using may differ in size slightly depending on whether they run length ways or width ways across the pallet.